8. Node and Edge Column Data¶

 - Select File → Import → Table from Public Databases….

 - In the Import Data Table from Public Databases dialog, select a Service.
-Since galFiltered.sif is a yeast network, select ENSEMBL GENES - SACCHAROMYCES CEREVISIAE.
+Since the galFiltered network is from yeast, select ENSEMBL GENES - SACCHAROMYCES CEREVISIAE.

 - For Key Column in Cytoscape, select COMMON for Column and Gene Name(s) for Data Type.